nitinthewiz/TheLinkBlog/_posts/2011/02/2011-02-28-new-preferred-developers.md

-Today, were pleased to announce the addition of 17 companies to the PDC program; see the full list of Facebook Preferred Developer Consultants.
+Today, we’re pleased to announce the addition of 17 companies to the PDC program; see the full list of Facebook Preferred Developer Consultants.

-Were also now accepting submissions for the next round of PDCs.
+We’re also now accepting submissions for the next round of PDCs.
 Submissions for this round will be open through the month of March.
 If you'd like to join the program, you can submit your company for review with our PDC submission form.
 Please also note our expectations and criteria for accepting PDCs.
 Finally, with this new round of applications, we're deprecating prefdevconsultant@fb.com; anyone who has submitted their interest there will be invited to submit an official application soon.

 Matt looks forward to seeing what the PDCs will come up with next.